coenm/RepoM/docs/ActionList.md

 ## pin-repository@1

 Action to pin (or unpin) the current repository.
-Pinning is not persistant and all pinned repositories will be cleared when RepoM exits.
+Pinning is not persistant and all pinned repositories will be cleared when RepoM exits. <!-- include: DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionPinRepositoryV1.verified.md -->
 Pinning a repository allowed custom filtering, ordering and searching.

-Custom properties:
+Action specific properties:

-- Name: The name of the item.
-When not set, default text is used based on the mode (optional, string, evaulated, default empty)
+- `name`: Name of the action.
+This is shown in the UI of RepoM.
+When no value is provided, the name will be a default value based on the mode. (optional, evaluated, string)
-- Mode: Enum `[Toggle, Pin, Unpin]` (required)
+- `mode`: The pin mode `[Toggle, Pin, UnPin]`. (required, pinmode) <!-- endInclude -->

 Example: